top of page

 • We would be delighted to hear from a wide range of applicants, including applicants of all ages (21 and up), and we are building a cohort of people who will benefit in diverse ways from the program.
 We see the Lab as investing as much in people as in their projects: successful applicants will be committed to participating fully in all aspects of the program, will demonstrate their ability to carry out their proposed project with the right support, and show potential to continue in the field into the future, regardless of their age.

-What if I am a great writer/storyteller/musician but have zero digital or audio/visual media experience?
+What if I am a great storyteller/musician/artist/journalist but have zero digital or audio/visual media experience?

-• This is a program for experienced media creators, rather than a boot camp designed to teach technical skills.
+Apart from our SMEs, this is mainly a program for experienced media creators.
 We will offer high level creative support at our meetups and through our mentorship program but we will not be teaching basic technical skills like lighting, editing, storyboarding or recording audio.
 Of course, everyone has areas for growth, and we can support you in continuing to build on your existing skills through partnerships and other resources.

 I'm an established media producer/artist/journalist, but I’m not sure I have time for all this travel and meetings given my job - should I apply?